tussharkhairnar/tussharkhairnar/README.md

 ### Hi there  👋, I am Tushar Khairnar

-I am a software developer with 5+ years of work experience mostly works on Angular,Typescript,HTML.
+I am a software developer with 5+ years of work experience mostly works on Angular.

 I have experience developing web applications with Nodejs, Java technologies and AWS.